Lebo2025/kubernetes-poc/README.md

 - **Environment-Specific Values**: Cloud-specific configurations in `environments/`
 - **ArgoCD Applications**: Separate apps for each cloud using the same chart
 - **GitOps**: ArgoCD manages deployments from this Git repository
+- **Blue-Green Deployments**: Zero-downtime updates with separate blue and green environments

 ## Structure